 Melanin is the pigment that causes your skin to turn brown.
 It’s the body’s natural way of protecting the skin from burning.
 Some people’s bodies naturally produce more melanin, which makes them tan darker and more quickly.
 But this doesn’t mean that they are safe from the risk of skin cancer.

 What is melanoma?

 Melanoma is the most serious and aggressive kind of skin cancer.
 It starts in the lower layers of your skin.
 Because UVA rays can go all the way through a person’s skin to the blood vessels and nerves, they can also damage the immune system and make it harder to fight diseases like melanoma.

 Even if found early, melanoma can spread quickly from the skin to other organs in the body.

 There are other types of skin cancer more common than melanoma, including:

-Basal cell skin cancer, which starts in the cells that live under the squamous cells, responds well to treatment.
-But if not treated well it can spread to nearby areas if left untreated.
+- Basal cell skin cancer, which starts in the cells that live under the squamous cells, responds well to treatment.
+Although very rare, it can spread to nearby areas if left untreated.
 It may also disfigure your body or face.

 How does tanning cause cancer?